JarryShaw/8086/Keyboard Interrupt/README.md

   * Repeat the steps above.

-  * Plus, terminate program but stay resident, i.e. `INT 27H`.
+  * Plus, terminate program but stay resident, i.e. `INT 27H`, when key `ESC` is pressed.

 * Bugs might exist.
 Once discovered, do please leave a comment.